 Pineapple Green Cheek Conure Personality

-Pineapple green cheek conures have big personalities, making them popular pets.
+Pineapple green cheek conures have interesting personalities, making them popular pets.
 They’re affectionate, loving, and entertaining.
 Because they live in flocks, they like the company of other birds.

-Neglected parrots become problematic, so you must interact with them for a few hours daily.
+Neglected parrots become difficult, so interact with them for a few hours daily.
 They love to:

 - Swing off their perches.